Linkedin Sales Navigator is THE reference database for prospecting.

 First of all, let's clarify what is Sales Navigator in the first place.
 Linkedin Sales Navigator is a product provided by Linkedin (and if you don't know what Linkedin is... what are you doing in sales??) and built on top of the popular social network.

-It's basically a big database of all the people on Linkedin, that you can search & filter based on the data they put on their profiles.
+It's basically a big database of all the people on Linkedin, that you can search and filter based on the data they put on their profiles.
 A more advanced version of the standard Linkedin search, in a way.

 How to activate Sales Navigator